jjoaoclaro/Gw2Bacalhaus/README.md

-# Gw2Wrapper
+# Gw2Bacalhaus
-Wrapper in .NET Core for the Guild Wars 2 API
+Api for the use of Bacalhau Gang [BANG]